din/compose/README.md

 // Define an emitter.
 let emitter = ValueEmitter<Int>()

-// Filter value using some closure. emitter.map({ $0 + 10 }) += { value in
+// Map value using a closure.
+emitter.map({ $0 + 10 }) += { value in
     print("Received some value plus '10'.")
 }